-God's work, done in God's way, will never lack for God's supply.
-(Hudson Taylor)
+God's work, done in God's way, will never lack for God's resources.

 Commitment

 It is important to know that this experience is something the Lord wants for you, and, because it is His idea, He will bring it to pass.
 Your effort will be worth it.
 He will bless your efforts.